 The 20th president of the United States, James A. Garfield, (shot by assassin Charles J. Guiteau,) died of wounds on this date.

 Psst - Guiteau didn't kill the President, his doctors did.
 Several inserted their unsterilized fingers into the wound to probe for the bullet, and one doctor punctured Garfield's liver in doing so.
 Garfield's doctors had turned a three-inch-deep, harmless wound into a twenty-inch-long contaminated gash stretching from his ribs to his groin and oozing more pus each day.
 He lingered for eighty days, wasting away from his robust 210 pounds to a mere 130 pounds.

 Alexander Graham Bell had made several unsuccessful attempts to remove the assassin’s bullet with a new metal detection device.

 September 19, 1931 -

-Adolf Hitler's 23-year-old half niece, Geli Raubal, is found dead in her uncle's Munich apartment from a self-inflicted gunshot wound to the chest.
+Adolf Hitler's 23-year-old half niece, Geli Raubal, was found dead in her uncle's Munich apartment from a self-inflicted gunshot wound to the chest on this date.